 We commit the majority of our funding to unrestricted general operating support.
 It allows us to invest boldly and deeply in critical, community-led pandemic response efforts beyond a public health crisis, connect with new partners whose work aligns with our grantmaking strategies and support an equitable recovery for our region.

 Multi-year grantee partners receive a renewable general operating support grant for a defined period to support their leadership efforts toward advancing health equity in our region.
 We began a 3-year grant commitment in 2021 with a cohort of grantee partners.
 This type of long-term partnership is a strategic learning process for us and one that we envision co-creating with our partners’ expertise, input and organizational capacity.
 Partners participating in a multi-year partnership will not be eligible for our open annual grant cycle for the duration of the partnership.

 FREQUENTLY ASKED QUESTIONS

 Click to expand

-Q: How were organizations selected for multi-year grants this year?
+Q: How were organizations selected for multi-year grants?

 Using hyper-local data, having deep conversations with all grantee partners, and developing our evaluation framework has informed the evolution of our general operating support funding.
 These elements have helped us shape the criteria we used to select our 2021-2023 multi-year partners.

 Each partner meets the criteria below, although the way they meet it may look differently depending on its organizational focus, communities served or other aspects: